 Who Does The Counseling At Your Church?

-At this time, our pastor, Jeriah Shank, is the primary counselor for our church family.
-He has over a decade of experience and has had substantial training on both the undergraduate and graduate level.
-He has taught seminars on counseling for various issues and has been involved in facilitating several support groups.
+Our pastors, Jeriah Shank and Jason Conable, are the primary counselors for our church.
+Pastor Jeriah is our lead counselor for our church family.
+He has over 15 years of experience and has had substantial training on both the undergraduate and graduate level.
+He has taught seminars on counseling for various issues, has facilitated several support groups, and is a consultant for our church counseling ministries.
 We are also in the process of training others to be available for counseling as well!

 How Much Does Counseling Cost?